shuoding/SFPL-Interpreter/README.md

 SFPL (Small Functional Programming Language) is a very small dynamically typed functional programming language.

 This repository contains a SFPL interpreter written in Haskell.
 It doesn't contain a ```main``` function, and you can load it into GHCi and call the ```interpret``` function with your SFPL program (a string) as the argument.

 Integers in SFPL are represented by the ```Int``` type in GHCi, so they have size limits.

 This interpreter has been tested on ```GHCi, version 8.6.5```.

 Feel free to copy, clone, and use the content of this repository.
-However, if you want to use it in a public situation, please cite the link of this repository.
+If you want to use it in a public situation, please cite the link of this repository.
 The original author of this repository is not responsible for any consequences of using the content of this repository.

 ## SFPL Tutorial